sftpgo/docs/docs/tutorials/eventmanager-auto-dirs.md

 ![Create dirs rule actions](../assets/img/create-dirs-rule-actions.png){data-gallery="create-dir-rule-action"}

-Done!
-Create a new user and verify that the `/in` and `/out` directories are automatically created in their home directory.
+The rule is now active.
+Create a new user and verify that the `/in` and `/out` directories are created in their home directory.